Ahmed Dogan: 2013 attack

 On 19 January 2013, as Dogan addressed a large audience from a podium, Oktay Enimehmedov ran onto the stage.
 Enimehmedov, a Bulgarian national of Turkish descent, pointed a gas pistol within 1 ft of Dogan's head, but did not discharge the firearm.
 It was reported that the gun contained blank cartridges, and that one of the cartridges contained pepper spray.
 Had the gun been fired, it would have caused non-lethal injuries.
 Dogan grappled with Enimehmedov, who was then tackled and wrestled to the ground by security guards and delegates.
 He was beaten and kicked for several minutes before being arrested.

 In February 2014, Enimehmedov received a sentence of three-and-a-half years' imprisonment.

+Battle over the DPS

+In 2024, there was a legal battle between the two co-chairmen of DPS, Delyan Peevski and Dzhevdet Chakarov, the latter of which Dogan aligned with.
+In the run-up to the October 2024 parliamentary election, the party split into DPS – New Beginning (led by Peevski) and the Alliance for Rights and Freedoms (led by Chakarov).
+At the time, the courts ruled that Peevski had submitted registration first, and as such the original DPS ran under Peevski's electoral coalition.

+In July 2025, the Sofia City Court ruled that Peevski was the one sole chairman of DPS, and that Dogan was officially removed from the party.